-Electric prices in Connecticut will see an increase in January 2023 for residents, due to supplier rate price increases.
-2-1-1 has created this paper to try to assist individuals with investigating ways to try to alleviate their electric and utility costs, by reviewing the following information on programs and services available from state, federal and local programs, that may be able to assist.
+Electric prices in Connecticut has seen an increase in the last couple of years for residents, due to supplier rate price increases.
+211 has created this paper to try to assist individuals with investigating ways to try to alleviate their electric and utility costs, by reviewing the following information on programs and services available from state, federal and local programs, that may be able to assist.

 ENERGY ASSISTANCE PROGRAMS